kuola/python-lessons/README.md

-# dotfiles
+# python-lessons
-Repository for my dotfiles with Python devcontainer
+Repository for learning Python